-Dr Jane Bowden, Dr Jeremy Howell & Dr Martin Essigman are our accredited trainers, Dr Craig Kyte supervises doctors in their foundation year and Dr Emma Naylor are responsible for much of the medical student teaching.
+Dr Jeremy Howellnand Dr Timothy Moody are our accredited trainers, Dr Craig Kyte supervises doctors in their foundation year and Dr Selina Gray is responsible for much of the medical students teaching.
 All the partners, other members of the clinical and administrative team take an active part in training particularly in those areas where they have a special interest.

 Students enter medical school, our local one is Southampton, for a four or five year course depending on previous degrees.

 After qualifying, the junior doctors enter a 2 year Foundation course (F1 and F2).
 This will consist of 4-6 months in a variety of specialties depending on local availability.
 During the first year the junior doctors are not allowed to prescribe medications.

 Following the Foundation course, the doctors then decide on a career pathway and enter a 3 year specialist training program (ST1, ST2 and ST3 or Registrar).
 It is quite likely that this specialist training program will be lengthened in the near future.

 Throughout the foundation years and the specialist training program, the doctors are continually assessed by the trainers and other members of the team by a variety of means.